Your Premier RF PCB Manufacturer in China

 Using at least two vias for each transition point is the most effective mechanism of using vias.

 For effectively designing our RF PCB, you ought to follow some design considerations.
-Here the references you should follow:
+Here are the references you should follow:

 The Dielectric dynamic constant of a material indicates how much electrical energy you can store in an electrical field.